Skip to main content

 expiredPricing expired before transaction creation.
 Create a new quote.

 Auto-created transactions from Deposit Addresses, Virtual Accounts, and Cash-Ins skip the Quote step: they go directly to processing since there is no developer review step.
-Sub-statuses (subStatus) provide operational granularity as a free-form string (for example fundsPulled when source funds are pulled, or cashPickupExpired, which triggers a manual refund).
+Sub-statuses (subStatus) provide operational granularity as status-scoped strings namespaced by their parent (for example processing.fundsPulled, processing.cashPickupReady, or completed.cashPickupExpired).
+Cash off-ramp lifecycle events surface here rather than as a top-level status.
 Developers can safely ignore subStatus and branch only on status.
-Webhook events fire on every meaningful state change, following the pattern transaction.{type}.{event}: for example, transaction.cryptoToCrypto.completed, transaction.fiatToCrypto.failed, or transaction.cryptoToFiat.processing.
-A wallet.depositDetected event fires when an unsolicited deposit arrives at a wallet address outside any OMS-initiated transaction.
-Payloads include the full transaction object, so polling is rarely necessary.
-Webhook subscriptions can be managed through the OMS Dashboard or via the API with the Webhooks endpoints (POST/GET /webhooks and GET/PATCH/DELETE /webhooks/{id}).
+Webhook events fire on every meaningful state change.
+Payloads include the full object, so polling is rarely necessary.
+Subscribe to the event types you want in the OMS Dashboard or via the Webhooks endpoints (POST/GET /webhooks and GET/PATCH/DELETE /webhooks/{id}); omit the events list or pass ["*"] to receive all events.
+The full list of event types and the delivery envelope are documented in the webhook events catalog.

 Key Concepts